Dante Fabbro

-Dante Fabbro (born June 20, 1998) is a Canadian professional ice hockey defenceman for the Nashville Predators of the National Hockey League (NHL).
-He was selected in the first round, 17th overall, in the 2016 NHL Entry Draft by the Predators.
+Dante Fabbro (born June 20, 1998) is a Canadian professional ice hockey defenceman for the Columbus Blue Jackets of the National Hockey League (NHL).
+He was selected in the first round, 17th overall, in the 2016 NHL Entry Draft by the Nashville Predators.

 Playing career

-Fabbro was originally drafted by the Seattle Thunderbirds in the 1st round (8th overall) of the 2013 WHL Bantam Draft, but decided to play with the Penticton Vees of the BCHL to retain his NCAA eligibility.
-During the 2015–16 BCHL season, Fabbro was named an alternate captain and ended the season being named the Best Defenseman in the league.
+Fabbro was originally drafted by the Seattle Thunderbirds in the first round (8th overall) of the 2013 WHL Bantam Draft, but decided to play with the Penticton Vees of the BCHL to retain his NCAA eligibility.
+During the 2015–16 BCHL season, Fabbro was named an alternate captain and ended the season being named the best defenceman in the league.
 He committed to play for Boston University for the 2016–17 season before being drafted 17th overall in the 2016 NHL Entry Draft.
-During his sophomore season, Fabbro was selected for the Hockey East Second All-Star Team after coming in second among Hockey East defensemen in points.
+During his sophomore season, Fabbro was selected for the Hockey East Second All-Star Team after coming in second among Hockey East defencemen in points.

 On March 27, 2019, Fabbro signed a three-year, entry-level contract with the Nashville Predators.
-He made his NHL debut a few days later on March 30, in a 5–2 loss to the Columbus Blue Jackets and recorded his first career NHL goal on April 9, 2019.
+He made his NHL debut a few days later on March 30, in a 5–2 loss to the Columbus Blue Jackets and recorded his first career NHL goal on April 9.